jwt625/ReadingNotes/README.md

 This is a collection of my book reading notes.
 Notes taken while reading thesis/review might also be included.

+For notes written in Markdown, I recommend a Chrome extension [Github with Mathjax](https://chrome.google.com/webstore/detail/github-with-mathjax/ioemnmodlmafdkllaclgeombjnmnbima/related) to render equations written in TeX.
+You might need to refresh the page once.

 Physics:
 ------------